 How is the project funded?

-The fund is being delivered by The National Lottery Heritage Fund in partnership with Natural England and the Environment Agency.
+The fund was developed by Defra and its Arm's-Length Bodies.
+It is being delivered by The National Lottery Heritage Fund in partnership with Natural England, the Environment Agency and Forestry Commission.